fabiot16/IoT-Twin-Lamps/README.md

 Added some animations and features like a way to reset the wifi connection without flashing a new program.
 Holding the top while connecting it to a socket will trigger a WiFi reset and a new configuration.

+After the message(color and mode) is sent, both lamps start to display a heartbeat animation for 15 minutes or until the receiver lamp sensor is activated.
+Stays on for 15 minutes, then turns off

 # Turning on, connecting to WiFi and Adafruit
 ![](https://github.com/fabiot16/IoT-Twin-Lamps/blob/main/gifs/on_connect.gif)